 About the Alumni Council

-The Alumni Council is comprised of up to 32 members, appointed to four-year terms in classes of eight, selected by the Nominations Committee and approved by the full Council.
+The Alumni Council is comprised of up to 32 members, appointed to four-year terms in classes of no more than eight, selected by the Nominations Committee and approved by the full Council.

 In addition, the following are Alumni Council members: